 Though a polite greeting and opening should be included, when you need information from someone, it’s best to be direct.
 Giving extraneous information isn’t necessary and having to take the time to read about how great they are can be more cumbersome than appreciated.
 When making a request or asking a question, hold the excessive flattery.

 Unless someone has a record of ignoring emails, copying someone’s boss or colleague when making a request makes it seem like you don’t trust that they’re capable of doing their job, or you’re really impatient.
-In smaller businesses, the people you email could be sitting next with each other.

 Nothing makes me want to put off responding to an email more than someone telling me when I’m going to respond to an email.
 It feels passive aggressive and assumes that the recipient has the time to respond in a ‘timely’ manner.
 People have long to-do lists, and you never know if your email is the second or seventieth they’ve received that day.